 So, flavor-wise, iced espresso will taste stronger.
 This is purely because of the straight-on-ice method that is used to make an iced espresso.

-Between the two coffees, there isn’t a difference in strength by caffeine.
-The same amount of shots are used in the making of iced espresso and iced Americano.
+There isn’t a difference in strength by caffeine between the two coffees.
+The same amount of shots is used in making iced espresso and iced Americano.
 But more on this down below:

 How much caffeine is in an iced Americano?